Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/guides/details.md

 There is an [old unity template](https://github.com/xen-42/outer-wilds-unity-template) and a [new one](https://github.com/ow-mods/outer-wilds-unity-wiki/wiki#outer-wilds-unity-assets)

-The project contains ripped versions of all the game scripts, meaning you can put things like DirectionalForceVolumes in your Unity project to have artificial gravity volumes loaded right into the game.
+The project contains ripped versions of all the game scripts, meaning you can put things like DirectionalForceVolumes in your Unity project to have artificial gravity volumes loaded right into the game.\
-Either one works, but the tool one has more tools and more feature-full versions of the scripts (in exchange for being invite-only)
+Either one works, but the new one has more tools and better versions of the scripts (in exchange for being invite-only).

 Read [this guide](https://github.com/ow-mods/outer-wilds-unity-wiki/wiki/Tutorials-%E2%80%90-Using-asset-bundles) on how to work with asset bundles in editor.